 3 Negative Things During My Bahamas Trip

 It wasn’t perfect by any means.
 I have a few gripes.
 It won’t discourage me from visiting again.
-However, for people who might be planning a trip there in the near future, it might help knowing these things.
+However, for people who might be planning a trip there in the near future, it might help to know these things.

 For such a lofty resort you’d think that the wifi included with your stay would at least be adequate.
 Yes, there was coverage throughout most parts of Atlantis.
 No, I don’t expect the connection to be great in every location.
 Although in our room it should be stable and steady.

 If you’re going to the Bahamas your main concern probably isn’t surfing the web.
 However, things come up.
 Such as our wedding photographer sending a link to the photos of the wedding day.
-What should have taken a half hour browsing through them ended up taking a couple of
+What should have taken a half-hour browsing through them ended up taking a couple of hours.

 Let me start by repeating what I said before.
 The staff was awesome.
 The tourists… not so much.